abdelrahman-elkady/se-tutorial/lab-4.md

 Writing tests is essential for long term project maintenance.

-In this repo you will find a small introduction of testing we will do that via a file called perfect-code.js .

-If you open perfect code you will see that it is indeed the epitome of perfection and there's nothing for us to do other then bask in its perfection.

-Yet on closer inspection you may notice something is off.

 In  large system this may not be so apparent and our only means of avoiding this is to write code that tests our code.

 You're used to doing it yourself, you probably wrote print statements in your code when solving an algorithm to see if it's working fine, well my friend let me greet you with a wide smile for you have a little software tester in you.